 Do you have a qualified business opportunity in Coquitlam or are you looking to expand your existing company?

-Bond Capital specializes in finding or funding private debt, subordinated debt, mezzanine debt and many other alternative forms of capital.
+Bond Capital specializes in finding or funding private equity, subordinated debt, mezzanine financing and many other alternative forms of capital.

 LIVING IN COQUITLAM

 The City of Coquitlam is located 23 kilometres east of Vancouver and is the largest of the Tri-Cities, which includes Port Coquitlam and Port Moody.
 Centred in the heart of the Lower Mainland, Coquitlam is affectionately known as a "City of Choice" for lifestyle and business: a community that has invested in modern infrastructure that continues to pave the way for double-digit residential, commercial/retail, and industrial growth.

 Statistics Canada reveals Coquitlam's population in 2017 surpassed 144,000, which positions it as one of the fastest growing communities in the Lower Mainland, and the sixth largest municipality in BC.
 Population projections forecast Coquitlam is targeted to grow to 224,000 (or more) residents by 2037.

 Throughout 2016, tens of thousands of Coquitlam residents connected with community groups through various events and cultural activities to celebrate 125 years; the City was incorporated in 1891 from a small agricultural community.
 Today, Coquitlam continues to thrive with over 6,200 businesses, and forges ahead as a progressive and growing city.